Playwright MCP and CLI: Making Browser Automation AI-Agent Friendly

 Setting Up the Playwright MCP Server

 Getting started is straightforward.
-The MCP server runs as a standalone process that your AI agent connects to.
+The MCP server runs as a standalone process that your AI agent connects to – whether that is Claude Desktop, a file-based AI agent, or a custom orchestrator.

 1